-The brand name and dose of your medication
+The brand name and dose of your medicine

 Use a pillbox labeled with the days of the week.
-This will help you remember whether you’ve taken your medication each day.
+This will help you remember whether you’ve taken your medicine each day.

-Try to take your medication with the same types and amounts of food and liquid each day.
+Try to take your medicine with the same types and amounts of food and liquid each day.
 This helps control the amount of thyroid hormone in your system.

 Wait 4 hours before eating or drinking anything that contains soy.

-Wait 4 hours before taking certain medications.
+Wait 4 hours before taking certain medicine.
 These include:

 Antacids that contain either calcium or aluminum hydroxide

-Do not stop taking your medication even if you become pregnant.
+Do not stop taking your medicine even if you become pregnant.
 Your dose may have to be increased during pregnancy.